mozilla/DeepSpeech/README.md

 #### Installing DeepSpeech Python bindings

-Once your environment has been setup and loaded, you can use `pip` to manage packages locally.
+Once your environment has been setup and loaded, you can use `pip3` to manage packages locally.
 On a fresh setup of the virtualenv, you will have to install the DeepSpeech wheel.
 You can check if it is already installed by taking a look at the output of `pip3 list`.
 To perform the installation, just issue:

 ```
 $ pip3 install deepspeech